-for iPad is the portable version of the very same Virtual String Machine
+for iOS is the portable version of the very same Virtual String Machine

 of the GSi Gemini.

 A simulation of a classic string machine is one of the 15 synth engines of the GSi Gemini.